neilgee/genesischild-mobile-first/readme.md

 - 1 x IE styles in CSS directory for IE9 and lower

 ###Media Queries
-- 2 x CSS min breakpoints are used min 768px which does ipad + desktop layout and then wider at min 1200px.
+- 2 x CSS min breakpoints are used: min 768px which covers iPad + desktop layout and then wider screens at min 1200px.

 ###WooCommerce
 - WooCommerce style sheet set to load before main style sheet
-- Some generic WooCommerce CSS styles declared in styles.css
+- Some generic CSS styles declared in styles.css
-- WooCommerce theme support declared as an action in woocommerce.php
+- WooCommerce theme support declared as an action in *woocommerce.php* but commented out - the *woocommerce.php* file is on *includes* and is called in via *functions.php* as an include, this is commented out be default.
-- Using Genesis Connect for WooCommerce
+- Use Genesis Connect for WooCommerce plugin - https://wordpress.org/plugins/genesis-connect-woocommerce/

 ###Miscellaneous
 - PHP is enabled to execute in widget areas
 - Shortcode enabled in widget areas
 - 'Read More' link is enabled on post excerpts
-- Comments header changed to 'Leave a Comment'
 - HTML Tags and Attributes is removed from comments
-- The font 'Open Sans' is enqueued from Google Fonts in scripts-styles.php
+- The font 'Open Sans' is enqueued from Google Fonts in *includes/scripts-styles.php*
 - Author name removed in Post Meta for posts
-- SVG support for uploads and fallbacks can use PNG format fallback filed in same directory
+- SVG support for image uploads
 - Beaver Builder full width CSS styles added - leaves header and footer elements intact but full width for inner page.
-- 'Open Sans' Google font is enabled and set to the default
-- Genesis Theme defaults now in */includes/theme-defaults.php*
+- Genesis Theme defaults now in */includes*
 - Generic landing page added

 ###Modular Approach
 At the top of functions.php there a number of include files that you can comment/uncomment for adding functionality.
-- customize.php contains all the Customizer options.
+- *customize.php* contains all the Customizer options.
-- output.php renders the Customizer options CSS
+- *output.php* renders the Customizer options CSS
-- responsive-menu.php adds the Genesis Responsive Menu
+- *responsive-menu.php* adds the Genesis Responsive Menu
-- scripts-styles.php contains all JS and CSS files for inclusion
+- *scripts-styles.php* contains all JS and CSS files for inclusion
-- theme-defaults.php contains all the theme defaults
+- *theme-defaults.php* contains all the theme defaults
-- widgets.php contains all the widgets that need to be registered
+- *widgets.php* contains all the widgets that need to be registered
-- woocommerce.php contains all the woocommerce functionality, commented out snippets included
+- *woocommerce.php* contains all the woocommerce functionality, commented out snippets included
-- class-featured-custom-post-type-widget.php widget for the Genesis Featured Custom posts
+- *class-featured-custom-post-type-widget.php* widget for the Genesis Featured Custom posts
-- plugins.php is only used by me which contains a list of installable plugins via TPGMA

 Download the zip rename the theme '**genesischild-mobile-first**' - place this theme in your WordPress installation **"/wp-content/themes/"** and activate in WordPress Dashboard